konohiroaki/java8-code-kata/readme.md

 Also refer [codekata.com](http://codekata.com/)

-### What is Stream API Code Kata?
+### What is Java8 Code Kata?

-The _Stream API Code Kata_ is created to walk-through java stream API functions.
-I hope this helps you learn Stream API and get used to it.
-Repeating exercises will definitely upgrade your Stream API skills.
+The _Java8 Code Kata_ is created to walk-through java8 new API functions.
+I hope this helps you learn Java8 and get used to it.
+Repeating exercises will definitely upgrade your skills.

 ### Usage